Cghlewis/crystal_site/content/blog/data_clean_02/index.markdown

 2. Write functions for repeatable tasks
     - As the sayings go, "Don't repeat yourself" or "Never write the same code twice".
 This can be a really difficult habit to break, especially for people who are fairly new to code writing.
 But once you are comfortable with writing some basic functions, there are good reasons to move that 10 lines of code that you repeat multiple times, into a one line function that you can call throughout your script.
     - Not only does it make your script more readable, but it reduces the errors that might be created through things like copy and paste.
     - Similarly, find ways to automate some of your tasks.
-Rather than renaming all of your variables by hand, use your data dictionary to [automate tasks](https://cghlewis.com/blog/dict_clean/) like this.
+For instance, rather than renaming all of your variables by hand, use your data dictionary to [automate tasks](https://cghlewis.com/blog/dict_clean/) like this.
 This not only increases efficiency but also reduces mistakes you might make when typing out variable names.
 3. Check each transformation
     - Check your work along the way, don't just wait until the end of your script.
 For each transformation in your data:
       1. Review your data/variables before and after the transformations